How Much Will You Save on Groceries by Joining a Warehouse Club?

 The three warehouse clubs all offer significant savings for most shoppers.
 Costco, for example, beat Safeway’s prices by a whopping 39 percent.
 And compared to Safeway, the savings were about 35 percent at Sam’s Club and BJ’s.

 In addition to having low prices, Costco received very high customer ratings for the quality of its meat and above-average scores for produce quality and overall quality.
 (BJ’s and Sam’s Club’s ratings were considerably lower than Costco’s.)

-While the warehouse clubs typically offered significant savings compared to prices offered at grocery stores, these savings perhaps aren’t enough to justify paying the clubs’ annual membership fees if you don’t use them often.
+While the warehouse clubs offered significant savings compared to prices offered at grocery stores, these savings perhaps aren’t enough to justify paying the clubs’ annual membership fees if you don’t use them often.
 And if half of what you buy is wasted due to spoilage, you won’t save by buying in bulk.